Ron Ryckman Jr.: Welfare reform

 In 2013, Ryckman sponsored legislation to require welfare recipients to undergo drug testing.
 Specifically, only individuals who are suspected of using illegal drugs would be required to be tested.
 Any individual who is tested and fails to qualify can request a second test, and can be reimbursed for that test.
 This legislation was signed into law by Governor Sam Brownback in April of that year.

 Legislative process changes

 After a shortened 2020 Legislative Session due to the COVID-19 pandemic, Ryckman implemented several changes to House protocol in effort to keep legislators and staff safe and healthy during the 2021 session.
 Of these safety precautions most notable was the $3 million spent on upgrading the legislature's video and audio streaming, and teleconference technology, which allowed the public to participate virtually in the committee process for the first time.
 In addition, half of the House members were seated by Ryckman in the east and west galleries to ensure appropriate social distance while in the House chamber.

 Personal life

 Ryckman was born and raised in Meade, Kansas, and later attended MidAmerica Nazarene University as a student athlete.
-He and his wife Kim have three children.
+He has three children.